-Whether your association is in North Carolina or South Carolina, as a matter of best practice, fines should never be used to punish or as a means to make up for budget short falls.
+Whether your association is in Raleigh-Durham, Charlotte, or other communities across North Carolina or South Carolina, as a matter of best practice, fines should never be used to punish or as a means to make up for budget short falls.
 Once a homeowner has corrected a violation, serious consideration should be given to reducing the fines owed by the homeowner.

 We have all had experiences with a homeowner who has refused to comply with the CCRs.
 A thorn in the side of the community, this homeowner seemingly thumbs their nose at the Board and the restrictions in the governing documents.
 Their property is not well maintained and they bring down the value of the neighborhood.
 Only after being assessed with months of fines and moving through the collections process does the homeowner finally wake up and address the problems at the property.

 At this point it is very tempting and human to want to leave the fines on the account.
 The homeowner has created the problem and has only his or herself to blame.
 Resist the urge to do this!